tektechnologies/SAFE-fracking-site/Project-Planning/WixSetUp.md

 - update home page link to the donations page.
 - add back social media links for instagram, youtube
 - test links for all three social media
+- test get involved form on website - sends to email address